Subscribe to the Solarpunk Magazine blog today!

 Justine Norton-Kertson (they/he/she) is an author of stories, games, poems, and music, as well as a publisher and community organizer.
 Their work has been featured in over a dozen magazines including Utopian Science Fiction Magazine, Rulerless, and Jupiter Review.
-Justine is editing a forthcoming solarpunk anthology for AK Press and their lunarpunk anthology, Bioluminescent, is forthcoming in January 2023.
-Her nonfiction book, Solarpunk Witchcraft: A Radical Spiritual Praxis, is forthcoming from Microcosm Publishing in 2024.
+Justine is editing a forthcoming solarpunk anthology for AK Press and their lunarpunk anthology, Bioluminescent, released in January 2023.
+Her nonfiction book, Solarpunk Witchcraft, is forthcoming from Microcosm Publishing in 2024.
 She can be found on Twitter @jankwrites.

 Abriana Tuller (she/her) is a Vegas native who has just acquired her dream job of becoming an editor for a literary magazine.
 Abriana has participated in education reform and has taught in her local school district.
 Along with having an education background, Abriana is a former journalist.
 Abriana, when not spending time with her two children, can be seen dancing in the store, singing at karaoke, reading a fiction novel, or writing about fictional words.